Rugby: Beauden Barrett set to sign four-year deal with Blues - report

 All Blacks first-five Beauden Barrett is set to sign a deal with the Blues.

-Barrett, who has played eight seasons for the Hurricanes, is headed north to Auckland on a four-year deal, 1 News has reported.
+The Herald understands that Barrett, who has played eight seasons for the Hurricanes, is headed north to Auckland on a four-year deal, and the move will officially be announced this morning.

 It is not yet known whether the new contract includes a rugby sabbatical like other big-name All Blacks contracts include.